kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 Once countdown is over next media will be triggered.

-## Playlist Interface
+## PlaylistController Interface

 Once playlist is loaded the callback will return a controller object the can be used to control the playlist life cycle from the app prespective.

-another option to get the controller after the playlist is loaded is to call player?.playlistController + the required API
+another option to get a referance to the controller, after the playlist is loaded is to call player?.playlistController with the required API from the inrterface

 ```java
 public interface PlaylistController {